 A home network allows you to share information between your PCs and other devices.
 It also allows the sharing of resources such as printers and additional storage.

 Today, networking is commonplace in the home as well as the workplace.
 Especially as it is becoming easier to set up.

 If you have broadband internet, your service provider will have probably supplied you with a wireless router.
-This makes it simple to set up a network as a number of PCs and other devices can connect to it via a wireless connection.
+Setting up a network is easy because multiple devices can connect to it wirelessly.

-The router broadcasts a wireless signal that can be picked up in all parts of most homes.
+The router broadcasts a wireless signal that reaches all parts of most homes.

 Not all service providers will supply a particularly good quality router.
 If you are experiencing range or connection issues, you may wish to investigate some of the market-leading routers.

 Increasing numbers of devices, from TVs and security cameras to toys and fridges, now have ‘smart’ capabilities.
-This means that they are able to communicate via the internet.
+This means that they can communicate via the Internet.
 This connection allows them to access services such as TV on demand and social media.
-Others use the connection so they can be monitored and controlled remotely.
+Others utilize the connection to enable remote monitoring and control.

-When setting up a home network to handle smart devices, you need to consider where they will be located and how they will connect.
+When you set up a home network to handle smart devices, you must consider the location and connection of the devices.

 You can get free software to allow you to test the speed of your network in different parts of the house.
 If the wireless signal is poor, consider hard wiring via Ethernet or powerline adaptors.